 When I was 2 I ate a whole bottle of Flintstones vitamins.
 Needless to say, a scary trip to the hospital and a stomach pumping followed.
 And I’ve hated taking pills ever since.

-So, I take supplements, and I’ll list them out below.
-Quick note: I take 95% of these when I’m not pregnant, so hopefully everyone can relate to this post .
+If you’re looking for the best prenatal vitamins, click for a whole post on that.
+Quick note: I take 95% of these when I’m not pregnant, so hopefully everyone can relate to this post :).

 Ready?
-Here’s what I take.
+Here’s what I take for pregnancy supplements.